gwastro/pycbc/docs/workflow/pycbc_bns_hdf_config_walkthrough.rst

   loudest-keep = 200
   timeslide-interval=1.1

 This section concerns time slides without injections, and its purpose is to keep a small number of timesmlide triggers for background estimation.
-Time slides are done in a fixed window, which is defined by this bottom option of 1.1 seconds.
-We don’t store all the coincident triggers due to the time slides.
-We keep 200 of the loudest triggers for each template time slide, given by the second option, which gives a good estimation of the background at low FAR.
-The top option specifies which trigger number to keep from each template time slide to get an overall estimation of background (not just the loudest).
-In this instance we would keep the 1000th, 2000th, 3000th trigger etc.
+Time slides are done at all relative offsets that are multiple of the 'timeslide-interval', which is defined here to be 1.1 seconds.
+We don’t store all the coincident triggers due from time slides.
+We keep 200 of the loudest triggers from each template time slide, given by the second option, which gives a good estimation of the background at low FAR.
+The top option specifies for which timeslides we will keep all triggers, to get an overall estimation of background (not just the loudest).
+In this instance we would keep the triggers from 1000th, 2000th, 3000th timeslide.

 ::

   [coinc-injfull&coinc-fullinj]
-  timeslide-interval=1.1
+  timeslide-interval={coinc-full:timeslide-interval}
   loudest-keep-value = 8.5
-  cluster-window = 10.0
+  cluster-window = {statmap|cluster-window}

 This section concerns time slides with injections in the data.
-We assume only one injection will be coincident with a timeslide (done every 1.1 seconds - see first option)trigger and we keep it if its newSNR>8.5 as specified in the second option.
+We assume only one injection will be coincident with a timeslide (done every 1.1 seconds - see first option) trigger and we keep its coincidence if its ranking statistic (newSNR) > 8.5 as specified in the second option.
+This is to limit storage of unimpactful triggers only.
-Cluster window indicates the time window that we want to cluster over in the SNR time series of a template

 ::